 - Information about flood risk consenting that may be required for your proposed development.

 This service will provide a written email/letter response at a charge of £250 per site up to and including 5Ha in size.
 For sites greater than 5Ha in size, a charge of £750 would be applicable.
+These costs are exclusive of VAT and no VAT receipt will be provided.
 Please be aware this cost is to cover the time taken to investigate the area in question and to prepare a full response.
 Where no historic flooding information is available, or where there is no risk identified on the site, this charge will still apply.

 Please complete the Flood Data and Information Request Form if you would like to use this service.
 We will then provide you with a unique reference number with which you will be able to make the required online payment.
 A full response to the data request will then be provided within 21 days of receipt of payment.